ResourcesBlog

 2 Elimination Remove plastic packaging components entirely

-3 Material Switching Shift from a plastic covered material to a non-plastic covered material (Note: Transition from recyclable to non-recyclable formats are not permitted)
+3 Material Switching Shift from a plastic-covered material to a non-plastic-covered material (Note: Transition from recyclable to non-recyclable formats is not permitted)

 4 Concentrating / Right-Sizing / Shift to Bulk Format Reduce plastic per unit through size or concentrated / bulk format